Peachey-Schoorl/Gunk/among-the-flowers.md

 After giving some more instructions into his radio, the constable turned to us.
 The mailman still looked rather startled.

 “He should be easy enough to spot, running around in that color!
-Well now, “ the constable continued, “Lets see if any thing’s gone missing, shall we?”
+Well now,“ the constable continued, “Lets see if any thing’s gone missing, shall we?”

 As the constable righted the mailman’s bag, the mailman’s look had gone from perplexed to merely befuddled.
 I left them both to it and I headed home.